 BC Banner3.jpg

-BASS LESSONS
+BASS LESSONs

 Congratulations on choosing the double bass!
-I have been helping students learn to play and love the bass for over 30 years.
+We have been helping students learn to play and love the bass for over 30 years.
 Whatever style of music you wish to pursue, whether you are a beginner or an advanced player, correct technique is the key maximizing the enjoyment you get from your musical experience.
-My students range in age from 3 to 87.
+Our students range in age from 3 to 90.
 Some are complete beginners when they have their first lesson, but many are returning to the instrument after a long sabbatical, or coming from another instrument such as electric bass.
 In addition to weekly private lessons, Bass Church students have the opportunity to participate in regular group classes and perform in 3-4 recitals per year.
 Nobody is too young, old, or small to learn to play the bass!

 Anna Doak